-Each year two main Open Events are available for both yourself and your family to attend.
+Each year several Open Events are available for both yourself and your family to attend.
 These take place during the first term of the academic year.

-These are a great opportunity to have a look at subjects of interest, to see the general layout of the building and ask any questions that you may have.
+These are a great opportunity to have a look at subjects of interest, speak to subject staff, and to see the general layout of the building and ask any questions that you may have.